Fredericton Red Wings: The rebirth of a tradition

 On June 15, 2019, Red Wings management attended their first ever MHL Entry Draft, held in Edmundston, New Brunswick.
 With the 4th overall pick the Wings took forward Neil MacLean of the Cape Breton West Islanders, making him the first player drafted by the team since their move to Fredericton.

 On August 8, 2019, the Red Wings introduced their mascot on Facebook.
 An anthropomorphic phoenix named "Wingnut", his number (#19) is a reference to the Red Wings inaugural season.
 The choice of a phoenix is a reference both to the team name (Red Wings) and the idea that the current team has risen from the ashes of the original Red Wings team in Fredericton.
 The name was chosen from fan suggestions made on the various social media platforms used by the team.

 The Red Wings began their inaugural season on September 12, 2019 in New Glasgow against the Pictou County Crushers, a game which they lost 3–1.
 Prior to their first game it was announced on Instagram that Evan White (#27) would be the first Captain of the Red Wings, with Tyler Browning (#25) and Brady Patterson (#37) as assistant Captains.
 The Wings first win came on September 13 in Berwick, where they beat the Valley Wildcats 5–0.
 Their home opener was on September 20, 2019.
 The Red Wings defeated the Grand Falls Rapids 5–1, with Fredericton native Jack Grant (#34) making 36 saves to earn him first star of the game.

-On October 14 (Thanksgiving), former NHL player, team mentor, and co-namesake of the Grant-Harvey Centre, Danny Grant passed away at the age of 73.
+On October 14 (Thanksgiving), former NHL player, team mentor, and co-namesake of the Grant-Harvey Centre, Danny Grant died at the age of 73.
 He had been one of the reasons for choosing the Red Wings nickname once again when the team moved to Fredericton.
 His legacy as a local boy who reach the 50 goals in a season milestone made him someone for the players to look up to.
 For the remainder of the 2019–20 season, the Red Wings will wear a helmet sticker featuring Grant's #21 and the Wings logo.

 Two franchise records were set by the Red Wings in one game against the Miramichi Timberwolves on January 9, 2020.
 The Red Wings went into the third period of the game down 3–2, then exploded for 7 unanswered goals, winning the game 9–3, setting a record for their most goals in a game, as well as having two players - Declan MacEachern (#12), and Noah Cauchi (#14) - scoring hat tricks.
 Around the same time, leading up to the 2020 MHL trade deadline, the Red Wings traded away their first captain, Evan White, and one of their original assistant captains, Tyler Browning.
 As a result, Ryan O'Toole (#16) was named the Red Wings second captain in their history, with Olle Akermark (#23) becoming an assistant captain, an announcement they made on Facebook.

+The Red Wings finished their inaugural season in Fredericton in 4th place in the Eastlink North Division and 6th place overall.